8.4.3 Protection of payment

 - other debts incurred under certain other specific legislative provisions.

-Act reference: SSAct section 1231 Deductions from debtor's social security payment
+Act reference: SSAct section 1231 Deductions from debtor's pension, benefit or allowance

-SS(Admin)Act section 123A to section 123S Nominee arrangements, section 61 Deduction at request of recipient, section 238 Payments to Commissioner of Taxation or the Child Support Registrar
+SS(Admin)Act section 123A to section 123S Nominees, section 61 Deduction at request of recipient …, section 238 Payments to Commissioner of Taxation or the Child Support Registrar

 Once a social security payment has been paid into a recipient's bank account it is no longer a social security payment under the Act.
 It becomes part of the recipient's funds.
 A garnishee order on the account, equal to the amount of the recipient's payment, is NOT affected by the inalienability provisions.
 The Act, however, provides for a saved amount to which the garnishee order CANNOT apply.
 The saved amount is equal to the following: